dpt/davespace.co.uk/src/arm/introduction-to-arm/conditional.md

 ...
 ```

-By transforming the sequence with conditional execution an instruction can be
+By transforming the sequence with conditional execution the `BEQ` instruction can be
 removed:

 ``` arm